-There are no balconies in the proposed design.
+There is no balcony provision in any of the design of these plots.

-There is no basement for the building and no direct access to the external roof area; the dwellings have a concealed loft/roof void.
-There is an enclosed garden directly behind each Plot and allocated car parking along Haydon Drive.
+There is no basement for the building and no direct access to the external roof area but the dwellings have a concealed loft/roof void.
+There is allocated car parking along Haydon Drive.

-The only service to the dwellinghouses is electricity; heating and cooling is provided by an Air Source Heat Pump.
+The only service to the dwellinghouses is electricity; Heating and cooling is provided by an Air Source Heat Pump.
 The electrical connection to the plot is on the front elevation directly into the utility cupboard along with the incoming water.